MDobak/go-xerrors/README.md

 **Comparison with Go 1.20 `errors.Join`:**

 Go 1.20 introduced `errors.Join` for error aggregation.
-While serving a similar purpose, `xerrors.Append` offers:

-1. **Individual Stack Traces**: Preserves the individual stack traces associated with each appended error
+While it serves a similar purpose, `xerrors.Append` preserves the individual stack traces associated with each appended error and adheres to the convention of returning a single line from the `Error()` method.
-2. **Enhanced Formatting**: Provides detailed, structured output for multi-errors
-3. **Consistent `Error()` Output**: Produces a concise, single-line summary

 ### Simplified Panic Handling

+Panics can be challenging to locate and handle effectively in Go applications, especially when using `recover()`.
+Common issues, such as nil pointer dereferences or out-of-bounds slice accesses, often result in unclear panic messages.
+Without a stack trace, pinpointing the origin of the panic can be difficult.

 `go-xerrors` provides utilities to convert panic values into proper errors with stack traces.